mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 <CoinFlipTable caption="Figure 3: Examining the likelihood of TH and HT outcomes for different probabilities." />

-All of these analyses highlight an important features of fairness: it's not difficult to take rules which seem fair and skew them so that the game is unfair.
-In order to ensure agreement between the abstract rules and the specific implementation, we've seen two possible approaches.
+The takeaway here is that it's not hard to take rules which seem fair and skew them so that the game is unfair.
+In order to ensure agreement between the rules and the implementation, we've seen two possible approaches.
 The first is *data*-driven: we flip the coin many times and use that data to make judgments about whether or not the coin is biased.
-The second is *system*-driven: we change the rules of the game to eliminate potential sources of bias.
+The second is *system*-driven: we change the rules of the game to remove potential sources of bias.
 This can be helpful if the data we need is unavailable or prohibitively expensive to acquire.

-### Fairness and Expected Value

-As an aside, it might be tempting to say that a game is fair if each player is equally likely to win, both in theory and in practice.
-But this viewpoint is a little too narrow.
-After all, there are many games where players aren't equally likely to win, but both sides would still consider the game fair.

-For example, suppose we agree to roll a fair die; if the value of the roll is 1, you win, but otherwise I win.
-Clearly this game is unfair.
-My chances of winning are 5/6, or roughly 83%, but your chances are only 1/6.
-If all we're playing for is bragging rights, you're better off walking away.

-But what if we're playing for cold, hard cash?
-In this case, fairness depends not only on the odds for the game, but also the payouts.
-Suppose that if I win the game, you have to pay me $1, but if you win, I have to pay you $5.
-If we play this game many times, on average you'll win 1 game out of every six, but you'll earn $5 for each of those wins.
-On the other hand, you'll lose, on average, 5 games out of every six, but you'll only have to pay me $1 for each loss.
-In more mathematical terms, we'd say that the *expected value* of the game is zero.

-An expected value of zero tells us that neither party is favored to profit from the game over time.
-In this sense, the game is fair even though the win probabilities differ.
-Of course, just as before, implementation matters: if the die used for the game is biased, then the game can no longer be considered fair.
-We can even begin to quantify the degree of unfairness in the language of expected value.
-For instance, if the probability of rolling a 1 is really 1/7 instead of 1/6, the expected value of the game for you is really -1/7.
-Not great, but better than -1 or -100.

-It's worth pointing out that while expected value is commonly framed in terms of money, this needn't always be the case.
-We can talk about the expected happiness you'll receive by playing a game, for example, or the expected regret you'll feel if you decide not to play.

-Consider gambling, for example.
-There are  plenty of people who gamble, even though they expect to lose money.
-The language of expected value still has a place here, but looking at games from a strictly economic perspective is limiting.
-Instead, it can help to try to quantify other things.
-For instance, there are psychological factors at play when it comes to gambling; modeling some of these factors can sometimes make the decision to gamble seem more rational (I've written about this [elsewhere](https://scholarworks.umt.edu/cgi/viewcontent.cgi?article=1332&context=tme)).

-But modeling things in this way doesn't resolve questions of fairness.
-For example, if you really love to play a game even though the odds are against you, and I know how much you love the game and exploit this fact for my own benefit, is this fair?

 ### Fair Division

-There are plenty of other scenarios in which the fairness question is murky.
+There are plenty of other scenarios in which the fairness question doesn't have a straightforward answer.

-Imagine you sign a lease for an apartment with two friends.
-Each of you will have your own bedroom, but the rooms are all different, with their own advantages and disadvantages.
-In order to preserve roommate harmony, you need to decide not only who gets which room, but also how much each person pays.
+Imagine, for instance, that you sign a lease for an apartment with two friends.
+Each of you will have your own bedroom, but in order to preserve roommate harmony, you need to decide who gets which room and how much each person pays.

-Questions of fairness immediately come to the forefront.
+Questions of fairness immediately come up.
 Should the rent be split evenly?
 What if one room is clearly better than the others?
 What if one roommate has a strong preference for a specific room, even if it isn't necessarily the best one?

 Fairness quickly becomes fuzzy.
 After all, people prioritize different things.
-You may even have conflicting desires, which make it difficult to rank your room preferences in the first place.
+You may even have conflicting desires, making it difficult to rank your preferences in the first place.
 In situations like these, can we determine a fair way to assign rooms and costs so that everyone is happy?